hannahyklee/little-llama/README.md

 To run inference with **custom** prompts, add prompts as additional arguments to the script:
 ```
-torchrun inference.py inference_weights/ "The meaning of life is" "What should my second prompt be?"
+torchrun inference.py inference_weights/ "The meaning of life is" "What is machine learning?"
 "A computer is"
 ```
 Note that the maximum sequence length of our trained model is 128 characters.